Murz-Drupal/Drupal-Test-Helpers/README.md

 # Test Helpers

-The module provides the API to simplify writing Drupal Unit tests.
-Using the API can significantly reduce the amount of code in your Unit Tests to cover all the logic of testing functions, using provided stubs of Drupal services.
+The module provides API to simplify writing Drupal unit tests.
+Using the API can significantly reduce the amount of code in your unit tests to cover all the logic of tested functions, using provided stubs of Drupal services.

-Basically, the module provides stubs for the most popular Drupal services like Entity Storage, Entity Query, Database Query, Configuration Factory, and many others.
-The stubs can emulate the behavior of the services in Unit Tests without requiring an initiated Drupal Kernel and database.
+Basically, the module provides stubs for the most popular Drupal services like Entity Storage, EntityQuery, Database, Configuration Factory, and many others.
+The stubs can emulate the behavior of entities (create, load, save, delete) and core services, but without the real initialization of Drupal Core, database and other persistent storages, all are emulated in the memory.

 Additionally, it provides some utility functions to get private properties and methods from classes, Plugin Definitions from a YAML file, and many more.

-See `\Drupal\test_helpers\UnitTestHelpers` for the main API functions.
+See the `\Drupal\test_helpers\TestHelpers` class for the main API functions.

 See usage examples in the submodule `test_helpers_example`.